 In cover letter

-Name, postal address, phone number, fax number and e-mail address of the corresponding author.
+Name, postal address, phone number and e-mail address of the corresponding author.

 Name of an Associate Editor with expertise in the area of the study (if no Associate Editor is suitable, the Editorial Office will handle the submission).